Bosfit/learn2lift/README.md

 Layout is easy to use and navigate.
 It is designed in a way that everything lines up and sections are split and displayed equally.
 Users can easily navigate between the different sections of the website and it is kept in the same format to keep it simple to understand with access to additional features like contact information.

+The website is built on one page to make it easy to navigate with all the information one after the other to make it flow and easily accessible.

 ### Navbar

 Navbar is responsive to different screen sizes with clickable features that takes you to a specific section on the website but keeps users on the same page.